How to create sprite sheets for Phaser 3 with TexturePacker

 The project template contains a src/index.js file which displays a bouncing phaser

 logo.
-For our demo app we remove the preload()
+For our demo app we remove the content of the preload()

 and create()